 Try and let the kids take the lead as much as possible when determining which fun holidays for kids to celebrate and what activities to do on those days.
 They’ll get a lot more enjoyment when it’s not forced.

 If I’ve missed anything on this list that your family enjoys celebrating, please share in the comments.
 Which of the fun holidays for kids are you most excited to celebrate?

-Don’t forget to grab your free printable calendar of fun holidays for kids using the form at the top of the post.
+Don’t forget to grab your free printable calendar of fun holidays for kids using the button below.